mehdiiidooollardadash864-cmyk/my-fiirst-repo/README.md

 def generate_fibonacci(n):
     """
-    Generate a Fibonacci sequence up to the nth term..
+    Generate a Fibonacci sequence up to the nth term.

     Args:
         n (int): The number of terms to genera.